TonySac/Ender3NG-Build/electronics.md

 # Toolhead Electronics

+{: .mod }
+:wrench: Instead of Klicky, I'm reusing the CR Touch.

-As previously stated, I'm running a Voron Stealthburner for the toolhead.
-In addition to the usual components (fans, thermistor, and heater) it has LEDs.
-I'm also reusing the CR Touch from the Ender 3 and running a BTT EBB36 board.
-Eventually I will upgrade to a newer bed probe and maybe even change the toolhead.
+As previously mentioned, I'm running a Voron Stealthburner for the toolhead.
+In addition to the usual components (fans, thermistor, and heater) it has some LEDs.
+I'm also running a BTT EBB36 toolhead board via CANbus.
+Eventually I will upgrade the CR Touch to a better bed probe and maybe even change the toolhead.

 <img src="/assets/cr_mount.png" width="150">{: .float-right}{: .ml-3}

-I made some modification to the CR Touch hosuing and used [this](https://www.printables.com/model/709806-ender-3-ng-vocano-voron-bltouch-stealthburner) mount to attach the Stealthburner to my E3NG.
+I made some modification to the CR Touch housing and used [this](https://www.printables.com/model/709806-ender-3-ng-vocano-voron-bltouch-stealthburner) mount to attach the Stealthburner to my E3NG.
 The mount was originally designed for a BL Touch so I needed to shave down and remove some of the CR Touch housing.
 I also had to add some spacers to the mount.

-{: .note }
-:pencil: A more elegant solution would be to redesign a mount that fits the probe correctly.
+>A more elegant solution would be to redesign a mount that fits the probe correctly.
 With my currently subpar CAD skills and plans to upgrade the probe, I went with my modification instead.

 The big thing to remember with toolhead electronics is to route the wiring an a way that it does not jam up any motion components.
 The EBB36 CANbus toolhead board helps in this regard.
-I used one of the many EBB36 mounts found online for the Stealthburner/Clockwork2 then routed and secured any wires.
+I used one of the many EBB36 mounts found online for the Stealthburner/Clockwork2 then routed and secured loose wires with zip ties.

 # Bed Electronics

 I reused the stock Ender 3 bed including heater and thermistor.
 This just required routing the existing cables.
-Future plans include adding some sort of quick disconnect, maybe WAGOs, to make the bed easier to remove and a cable chain.
+Future plans include adding some sort of quick disconnect, maybe WAGOs, to make the bed easier to remove along with a cable chain.

 # Switches and LEDs

+{: .mod }
-In lieu of limit switches, I used sensorless homing.
+:wrench: I skipped the endstop switches in favor of sensorless homing.

 I'm still mapping out my plans for LEDs.